randyhoffner/FSND-Proj-4/README.md

 - At the command prompt, navigate to the "FSND-Proj-4-master" folder

-- Type "vagrant up" or "vagrant provision" if the vm has previously run, then ENTER.
+- Type "vagrant up", or "vagrant provision" if the vm has previously run, then ENTER.
 This will start the virtual machine.

 - When installation is finished, type "vagrant ssh" then ENTER at the prompt.
 This will log you into the virtual machine.
 You will be running ubuntu-trusty-32.